An operational characterization of the notion of probability by algorithmic randomness and its applications: Ensemble

 First, consider the case where $f(\rest{\alpha}{n})$ is not defined for some $n\in\N$.
-Let $m$ be the least number of such $n$.
-Then, this case means that the observer $B$ does not make the decision of the choice of the next outcome $\alpha(m+1)$ based on the prefix $\rest{\alpha}{m}$, and is stalled.
-Therefore, the length of $\beta$ is finite in this case.
+Let $m$ be the least number of such an $n$.
+Then, this case means that the observer $B$ does not make the decision of adoption of the next outcome $\alpha(m+1)$ based on the prefix $\rest{\alpha}{m}$, and is stalled.
+Therefore, the length of the subsequence $\beta$ is \emph{finite} in this case.
 Thus, the observer $B$ \emph{cannot refute} Thesis~\ref{thesis} in this case, since Thesis~\ref{thesis} only refers to the property of an \emph{infinite} sequence of outcomes which is being generated by \emph{infinitely} repeated trials.
 Hence, Thesis~\ref{thesis} survives in this case.